 The Chair for Algorithm Engineering was established at the Hasso Plattner Institute in April 2015.
 The interests of the research group members are the foundations of computer science and developing efficient algorithms in practice.
 Our working language is English.
 The group is currently growing and has a number of vacancies and offers.
 Applicants working in our group are expected to interact with group members and are encouraged to initiate research in their individual areas of specialization.

 For a list of courses offered by the group, see our teaching page.
 HPI master students are invited for a half-year master project and/or thesis.
 We are also constantly looking for HPI-students who are interested in a part-time job as scientific programmer.
 Please contact Timo Kötzing if you are interested.

 We always welcome applications of prospective Ph.D. students, who are interested in working with us.
 There are a number of potential paths:

 You can apply to one of the two HPI Research Schools, Service-Oriented Systems Engineering or Data Science and Engineering.
 The former focuses on building software systems, while the latter centers around data-driven analysis.
-Applications have to be submitted until August 15 every year, positions start in October.
+Applications have to be submitted until February 1 and August 15 every year, positions start in October.
 If you plan to join our group funded by one of the the Research Schools, please specify this in the cover letter of your application.